BlueBrain/HighFive/README.md

 - eigen3 (optional, opt-in with -D*HIGHFIVE_USE_EIGEN*=ON)
 - xtensor (optional, opt-in with -D*HIGHFIVE_USE_XTENSOR*=ON)
 - half (optional, opt-in with -D*HIGHFIVE_USE_HALF_FLOAT*=ON)

+### Known flaws
+- HighFive has been claiming that it is threadsafe.
+This isn't the case.
+- Eigen support in core HighFive is broken.
+See https://github.com/BlueBrain/HighFive/issues/532.
+H5Easy is not affected.
+- The support of fixed length strings isn't ideal.

 ## Examples